nymea/nymea-plugins/garadget/README.md

         enter nymead Broker Port:
         enter nymead Broker User ID: (if needed) enter nymead Broker Password: (if needed)
-        enter Device Topic ID: (this must be unique across all garadget devices and contain NO /s allowed) select Save & Connect (The device will reconnect to your WiFi network via dhcp)
+        enter Device Topic ID: (this must be unique across all garadget devices and contain NO /s) select Save & Connect (The device will reconnect to your WiFi network via dhcp)

 nymea configuration: